 We talk with Martijn van de Grift, Cloud expert, consultant, and trainer from Xebia.
 He shares a few of his insights on the challenges organizations face when moving to the cloud and how challenge-driven learning could be a solution for your upskilling needs.

 The Lack of Cloud Experience and Skills Leads to High Costs.

 Upskilling is critical for a successful digital transformation.
 People tend to limit their focus to the technologies they know, which creates a significant barrier when the business wants to move to the cloud.
 Without the correct training or context, people may fail to realize what a specific transformation will bring them.

 By starting with upskilling your people, you prepare them for the transformation.
 I think this is the way to engage your people and make the transformation you want to achieve more effective.

-Without The Correct Training or Context, People Will Fail to Realize What a Particular Digital Transformation Will Bring Them.
+People Will Fail to Realize The Goals of a Digital Transformation

 Most organizations start the whole process of transitioning to the cloud by migrating their applications to the cloud in a lift-and-shift kind of fashion.
 This is when an organization’s data is essentially copy-pasted from on-premise storage to a cloud provider.

 Many organizations consider this strategy as a fast and cost-effective solution.
 However, with this cloud migration strategy, IT professionals lack the expertise needed to take full advantage of the benefits offered by the cloud.
 As a result, the cost of their infrastructure ends up higher than it was before.

 Furthermore, all major Cloud Service Providers have a Shared Repositiblity Model.
 In essence, this means that the provider is responsible for the security of the cloud.
 While you, the consumer, are responsible for the security in the cloud.
 This means that moving to the cloud in itself doesn’t make your IT services more secure.